OmegaNalphA/STAY-HUMBLE./README.md

 #   STAY HUMBLE.
 Keep your friends in check.
-Let KDot remind them where their place is.
+Let K-Dot put them in their place for you.